FlowFX/dotfiles/README.md

 Rewrite of my dotfiles based on thoughtbot's dotfile stuff.
+Old files can be found in [the legacy branch](https://github.com/FlowFX/dotfiles/tree/legacy).

-Old files can be found in the legacy branch.
+Current Status: Work In Progress.

 ## Installing a new Ubuntu machine